Money Creation and Banking: Theory and Evidence: Concluding Remarks

 This work can be extended in various ways.
 Although I focus on the centralized market for the reserves with homogeneous banks, in reality, the market for reserves is a decentralized interbank market and banks have different portfolios.
 Therefore, one can further investigate how much the market structure and heterogeneity matter for the transmission of monetary policy (e.g., \citealp*{afonso2015trade}; \citealp*{armenter2017excess}; \citealp*{afonso2019model}).
-Second, it would be worthwhile to study how inside creation via loan extension is related to investment and firms' dynamics (e.g., \citealp*{ennis2018simple}; \citealp*{bianchi2014banks}; \citealp*{altermatt2019bank}).
-This will allow us to understand the investment channels of monetary policy more explicitly.
-Moreover, I assume that bank assets are composed of loans and reserves.
-But commercial banks' assets are mainly composed of securities, loans, and reserves.
+Second, I assume that bank assets are composed of loans and reserves.
+But commercial banks' assets are composed of securities, loans, and reserves.
 Extending the model to incorporate banks' portfolio choices and analyzing the role of investment, financial regulation, and monetary policy can open up other research avenues. (e.g., \citealp*{rocheteau2018corporate}).